-"As designers of chemical plants that can be potentially dangerous and that often handle dangerous materials, we feel the responsibility to build ever safe systems that can create new jobs and that can never in any case cause any harm to people and the environment.
-One of the most important step is to learn from the past and keep the memory of the mistakes made by others.
+"As designers of chemical plants that can be potentially harmful and that often handle dangerous materials, we feel the responsibility to build ever safe systems that can create new jobs and at same time never in any case cause any harm to people and the environment.
+One of the most important step is to learn from the past and keep the memory of the mistakes made".

 UNCONTROLLED CHEMICAL REACTIONS (Chemical Safety Board)